 Donella Wilson, CPA, leads GHJ’s Nonprofit Practice and is also President and Chief Philanthropy Officer of GHJ Foundation, GHJ’s vehicle for purposeful and proactive giving to the community.

-A leader in both the nonprofit and accounting communities, Donella was named a finalist in the 2021 “Inspirational Women in Business Awards” and Los Angeles Business Journal‘s “Nonprofit and Corporate Citizenship Awards” for her role as Chief Philanthropy Officer of GHJ Foundation.
-She was also recognized as a 2018 “Women Executive of the Year” and a 2017-2020 “Most Influential Women in Accounting” by the Los Angeles Business Journal.
+A leader in both the nonprofit and accounting communities, Donella was named a finalist in the 2021 Los Angeles Times’s “Inspirational Women in Business Awards” and Los Angeles Business Journal‘s “Nonprofit and Corporate Citizenship Awards” for her role as Chief Philanthropy Officer of GHJ Foundation.
+She was also recognized as a 2018 “Women Executive of the Year” and a 2017-2021 “Most Influential Women in Accounting” by the Los Angeles Business Journal.
 In 2018 she was also awarded the “Soroptomist Award” by Soroptimist International of Los Angeles.
 In 2017, Donella was also the recipient of a CalCPA “Women to Watch” Award, as well as the Trailblazer Award for her charitable activities.
 That year she was also honored as a Southern California Leadership Network (SCLN) “30-in-30,” a year-long celebration honoring 30 outstanding SCLN alumni throughout 2017.

 Donella obtained a Bachelor of Commerce degree from the University of Cape Town, South Africa and further obtained post-graduate diplomas in accounting and taxation.
 Prior to joining GHJ in 2000, Donella worked as a qualified South African chartered accountant for an international accounting firm in Cape Town.

 Donella enjoys volunteer work, travel and outdoor adventure, with reading and hiking being her favorite past-times.

 Favorite place in the world: